Llibre de les dones: Education of women according to medieval guidelines

 In its initial chapters, this books aims to be a kind of manual for the instruction of women, similar to the ones that were used during this time.
-It seems to have influence of other books of this sort, such as the one of the Dominican Vincent de Beauvais' De eruditione filiorum nobilium (On the Erudition of the Sons of the Nobles) (circa 1250), that influenced a lot the whole Middle Ages as to the basic guidelines for feminine education.
+It seems to have influence of other books of this sort, such as that of the Dominican Vincent de Beauvais' De eruditione filiorum nobilium (On the Erudition of the Sons of the Nobles) (circa 1250), that influenced a lot the whole Middle Ages as to the basic guidelines for feminine education.

 Not written volumes of Lo Crestià

 Nevertheless, the final part, the one dedicated to nuns, which is the longest one, is a short treatise on theology.
 In this part Eiximenis gathers many of the materials (even though they are explained in a basic and schematic way), that were going to be used in the unwritten volumes of Lo Crestià.
-So this part deals with the theological virtues (and the Cinquè, or fifth volume should have dealt with them), the cardinal virtues (and the Sisè, or sixth volume should have dealt with them), and about the ten commandments (and the Setè, or seventh volume should have dealt with them).
+So this part deals with the theological virtues (and the Cinquè, or fifth volume should have dealt with them), the cardinal virtues (and the Sisè, or sixth volume should have dealt with them), and about the Ten Commandments (and the Setè, or seventh volume should have dealt with them).

 Other matters that are scattered through the book, correspond to matters that other unwritten volumes of Lo Crestià should have dealt with.
 They speak for instance about marriage and penance (and the Desè, or tenth volume, should have dealt with sacraments), religious vows and contemplation (and the Onzè, or eleventh volume, should have dealt with clergy) or about the final chapters, that deal with eschatological (and the Tretzè, or thirteenth volume, should have dealt with Eschatology and the end of the world, and the reward or punishment that people will then receive, according to medieval mentality.

 Moreover, Eiximenis deals again in an abridged way with matters that appear in the Terç (third volume of Lo Crestià), such as the seven deadly sins and the five senses.